Frequently Asked Questions

 A private area will be available at polling stations so you can have your Anonymous Elector’s Document viewed in private.
 This may be a separate room, or an area separated by a privacy screen, depending on the polling station.

 No, if you would prefer not to vote in person at a polling station, you can apply to vote by post or by proxy.
 Your photo ID isn’t required to apply or vote by post or by proxy.
-Your proxy will be required to show their accepted photo ID at the polling station.
+Your proxy will be required to show their own accepted photo ID at the polling station so they can vote on your behalf.

-You can find the details of your borough electoral services by entering your postcode at https://www.electoralcommission.org.uk/i-am-a/voter/your-election-information
+You can find the details of your borough electoral services at https://www.gov.uk/contact-electoral-registration-office.

-Further accessible resources and other resources for voters
+Further accessible materials and other resources for voters

 Every year, the GLA creates digital and print resources in the most widely spoken London community languages.
 You can find them on the GLA Democracy Hub at https://registertovote.london/.
 There you can also find resources for D/deaf and disabled Londoners.